kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 }

 // PodSchedulingStatus is where resource drivers provide
-// information about where the could allocate a resource
+// information about where they could allocate a resource
 // and whether allocation failed. type PodSchedulingStatus struct {
 	// Each resource driver is responsible for providing information about